-Council members are encouraged to review the agenda and supporting documents in advance of meetings and to participate fully in Council meetings.
-They are encouraged to commit to civil and respectful discussion, debate, and deliberation.
+Council members are encouraged to prepare in advance of meetings and to participate fully in Council meetings and they are encouraged to commit to civil and respectful discussion, debate, and deliberation.
+(LANGUAGE FROM FORMER HANDBOOKS - RESPONSIBILITIES OF MEMBERS)

 MEMBERSHIP

 All councils have tri-chairs (one administrator, one faculty, one staff) who will determine the agenda for each council and oversee meetings.
 For months that the Academic Affairs Success Council and the Student Affairs Success Council meet jointly, the tri-chairs for both councils will determine the agenda collaboratively.